kiselisme/gov_project/README.md

+photo_2023-07-31_18-25-02.jpg

 **Government Website**

-This project is a web application designed to provide citizens with up-to-date information on news, regulations, vacancies, and also includes a Kyrgyz version for visually impaired users.
+This project is a web application designed to provide citizens with up-to-date information on news, regulations, vacancies, and also includes  Kyrgyz and Russian version for visually impaired users.

 **Key Features**